xueqiu/redmine_pull_requests/README.md

 ### TODO

-0.1
-* basic CRUD for pull requests
-* pull request for any two branches
-* versions and files diff
-* tracing pull request status

-0.2
-* auto merge
-* git hook for close

 0.3
-* redmine hook for branch to pull request
+* Don't creat new one when there is PR with same base/head branches and it's not closed
-* verify if there have pull request conflict
+* Send pull request to specified users with notifictaions
-* integrate with activities and email notifications
+* Check pull request's status before merge or close
+  * must be viewed by at lease one other user
+  * can't be merged or closed by the sender himself

 0.4
-* pull request comments
-* line comments
+* Line comments